mgero/audio_connection/README.md

 # audio_connection

-This repository shows how to route audio between two Python programs on macOS using the [BlackHole 16ch](https://existential.audio/blackhole/) virtual driver.
+This repository shows how to route audio between a Python program (sender) ad another Python/Unity program (receiver) on macOS using the
+[BlackHole 16ch](https://existential.audio/blackhole/) virtual driver.
 The **sender** generates white noise and writes it to BlackHole.
 The **receiver** reads from the same device, applies a configurable low‑pass filter and plays the result on